Multi-Persona Thinking for Bias Mitigation in Large Language Models: Prompts and Templates

-The prompts are detailed to ensure reproducibility.
-The prompts used in our experiments are defined in System, Question, Debiasing, and Review Prompt.
-Table~\ref{tab:prompt_templates} illustrates how these prompts are used in each baseline.
+We provide the prompt examples in detail to ensure reproducibility.
+The prompts used in our experiments include the \textit{System}, \textit{Question}, \textit{Debiasing}, and \textit{Review} prompts.
+For BBQ, we follow the prompt design of \citet{wu-etal-2025-reasoning}.
+Table~\ref{tab:prompt_detail} presents the prompt examples used in our experiments and Table~\ref{tab:prompt_template} illustrates how they are used in each baseline.